Non-linear conductance in mesoscopic weakly disordered wires -- Interaction and magnetic field asymmetry: Correlations of conductance's functional derivatives ( )

 As an application of the rules (\ref{eq:Rule1},\ref{eq:Rule2},\ref{eq:Rule3}), we deduce straightforwardly the expression of the contribution to the conductance correlator corresponding to the first diagram of Fig.~\ref{fig:ConductanceCorr12}~: \begin{widetext}

-(see also Ref.~\cite{Tex10hdr,TexMon16}).
+(see also Refs.~\onlinecite{Tex10hdr,TexMon16}).
 The correlator receives another contribution where one pair of Green's function lines are reversed.
 This leads to replace the two Diffusons inside the loop by Cooperons (second diagram of Fig.~\ref{fig:ConductanceCorr12}), and exchange two ``external'' Diffusons~:

 The two contributions (\ref{eq:ConductanceCorrelator1},\ref{eq:ConductanceCorrelator2}) are interpreted as diffusion constant correlations.
 Finally, the correlator receives two other contributions corresponding to the diagrams of Fig.~\ref{fig:ConductanceCorr34}~: